 About ACER

 acer image

-The European Union Agency for the Cooperation of Energy Regulators (ACER) was established in March 2011 by the Third Energy Package legislation as an independent body to foster the integration and completion of the European Internal Energy Market for electricity and natural gas.
+The European Union Agency for the Cooperation of Energy Regulators (ACER) was established in March 2011 (Third Energy Package legislationto foster cooperation among the EU’s energy National Regulatory Authorities (NRAs) and help ensure that a single European market for electricity, and similarly natural gas, functions well.
+ACER's headquarters are in Ljubljana, Slovenia.

+About ACER